STCC Honors Program History

 In June 1997, the Board of Higher Education established Commonwealth College, a free-standing honors college of distinction at the University of Massachusetts Amherst.
 In addition, the Board of Higher Education approved the development of an integrated network of Commonwealth Honors Programs throughout the public higher education system under the leadership of Commonwealth College.

 STCC started its honors program in 1990 with several seminars: Arts in Action in the Humanities, American Biographies (in the Social Sciences) and Library Research Methods (A Humanities elective).
-Only The Library Research Methods Colloquium is required.
-Over time, other seminars have been developed including Entrepreneurship: Concept to Commercialization, Concepts in Nanotechnology and The Comic Spirit.
-Other seminars have been designed, and may be offered as faculty agree to run them, though not all seminars are offered each term.
-Our newest Colloquium for Spring 2015 is
+Only The Library Research Methods Colloquium was required.
+Over time, other seminars have been developed including Idea to Market, Afflictions and Maladies, Seeing Beyond Seeing and the Science of Sex & Sexuality.
+A variety of other seminars are available and are offered on a rotating basis each semester.

 For a variety of reasons, and to support student schedules and needs, add-on components are also available.
 These are commonly (but not limited to) professional programs, such as nursing and dental assisting, and many regular classes have approved add-on components available.
 Students can also collaborate with faculty to create unique honors add-on components for courses that do not have an honors section.
 This process offers students the chance to design an additional 20% load with the agreement of their faculty member.
 Students then submit the contract to the honors program committee for approval by the end of the second week of the term.